tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_course_videos.md

 path1: /docapis_introtoapis.html
 ---

+I've given numerous presentations on API documentation, and most of them I've recorded.
+The most recent presentations are available below.
+Keep in mind that my API content evolves, so some older presentations might no longer match the course content.

+{% if site.format == "kindle" or site.format == "pdf" %}
+This content doesn't embed well in print, as it contains YouTube videos.
+Please go to http://idratherbewriting.com/learnapidoc/docapis_course_videos.html to view the content.
+{% endif %}

+{% if site.format == "web" %}

+* TOC
+{:toc}

-## Most recent workshop recording
+## Most recent API workshop recording

 The most recording is a workshop I gave to STC/WTD Denver (the event description is [here](https://idratherbewriting.com/2018/03/12/api-documentation-workshop-in-denver/)).
 The recording is divided into three parts.
 Each of these sections includes a video recording, audio file, and slides.

-{% if site.format == "web" %}

 **Part I**: